simmatrix/nodejs-toy-robot-simulator/README.md

 # NodeJS CLI Toy Robot Simulator

+### This is an old repo.
+Please refer to the new refactored [Toy Robot Simulator - Updated 2020](https://github.com/simmatrix/nodejs-toy-robot-simulator-2020)

 ![Toy Robot Screenshot](https://raw.githubusercontent.com/simmatrix/nodejs-toy-robot-simulator/master/toy-robot-screenshot.png)

 This is a NodeJS command-line application.
 The Node version used to develop this is v10.11.0.
 You may refer to the full problem statement over [here](https://github.com/simmatrix/nodejs-toy-robot-simulator/blob/master/PROBLEM.md)